Collins Chabane: Politician

 After his release from prison, Chabane was elected to parliament in 1994, where he served on the constitutional affairs, defense and intelligence committees.
 In 1997, he was appointed MEC for Limpopo, in Premier Ngoako Ramatlhodi's cabinet.
 In 1998, he moved to public works, where he is credited as having established the province's Roads Agency.
 Under the first term of Jacob Zuma's presidency, he was appointed as Minister in the Presidency.
 He also arranged Nelson Mandela's funeral in December 2013.

 Personal life

 Chabane also developed his interest in music (while in prison), headed a marimba band and recorded two CDs.

 Death

-In the early hours of Sunday, 15 March 2015, Chabane was killed, aged 55, in a traffic accident when a truck made a U-turn in front of Chabane's car on the N1 near Polokwane, after attending a funeral of Samuel Dickenson Nxumalo, the third Chief Minister of Gazankulu homeland.
+In the early hours of 15 March 2015, Chabane was killed, aged 55, in a traffic accident when a truck made a U-turn in front of Chabane's car on the N1 near Polokwane, after attending a funeral of Samuel Dickenson Nxumalo, the third Chief Minister of Gazankulu homeland.